 The course stands on its own without requiring an understanding of things at a lower level.
 As you proceed through it, you will sometimes be directed to the background areas that you might want to investigate.
 My advice would be to concentrate on the material presented and master it before moving to lower levels.

 I second what rleininger has said and echo his recommendations.

 In general, "first principles" is meant to imply that our foundation is a small collection of very basic, fundamental concepts, often given as axioms (meaning that we can't -- or at least don't bother to -- prove them and simply accept them as given), and then everything else is built starting from those axioms or things that have previously build built using those axioms.
 What we choose as our axioms is often a matter of some preference, but once chosen we have to live with them.

 The same is true for our software stack.
-We have an assembly language instruction set and we built a set of tools where the software eventually flows from a Jack source code file to a VM command file to an assembly language program.
+We have an assembly language instruction set and we build a set of tools where the software eventually flows from a Jack source code file to a VM command file to an assembly language program, to a sequence of 16-bit instruction codes.
 We sidestep the notion of having the tools that we use to perform these translations being written in these languages, but that is minor since the goal is to understand the relationships between the levels of software abstraction that is running on our computer.

 Thank you so much for the responses; I definitely feel confident moving forward with the lessons now with this fundamental understanding of what is meant by "first principals" - though I am sure I will return to the forum often as I work my way through each milestone.